-- We have already identified potential targets for acquisitions characterised by: - Small / Medium size - Control of enabling technologies - Ease of integration within Group products - Positioning in key DoD programs of interest for the Group that can be effectively integrated within DRS and foster growth in strategic areas - DRS' growth and repositioning will be funded through proceeds accruing from completion of the divestment plan of certain business segments; part of the proceeds will also be used to reduce debt
+- The proceeds accruing from the successful completion of the divestment plan will be partially used for debt reimbursement and partially reinvested to support DRS' growth and repositioning - Already identified potential targets characterised by: - Small / Medium size - Control of enabling technologies - Ease of integration within Group products - Positioning in key DoD programs of interest for the Group that can be effectively integrated within DRS and foster growth in strategic areas

-The combined effect of selected investments and divestment of non-core businesses will allow us to progressively reposition our US assets in more strategic growth areas
+The combined effect of:

+- 1. divestment of non-core businesses and, - 2. selected investments in growth areas, will allow us to progressively reposition our US assets in more strategic growth areas